-Multinational mining companies Drummond (US) and Prodeco/Glencore (Switzerland) have still not adequately addressed their human rights impact in Colombia’s Cesar mining region, where they extracted coal during an armed conflict.
-Alongside indirect impacts, there are several allegations that they were complicit in violence by financing armed groups.
+Multinational mining companies Drummond (US) and Prodeco/Glencore (Switzerland) have still not adequately addressed their human rights impact in Colombia’s Cesar mining region, where they extracted coal during the internal armed conflict.
+Alongside indirect impacts, there are multiple allegations that they were complicit in violence by financing armed groups.
 Despite recognizing these issues, their clients, mainly European energy companies, have not taken responsible action and continue purchasing “blood coal.”

-We believe these companies must take responsibility for the human rights violations they are linked to or have contributed to and must implement measures to prevent recurrence.
-Since 2011, PAX has been researching the history of armed conflict in the region and advocating for victims’ rights, aiming to raise awareness among mining and energy companies.
+We believe these companies must take responsibility for the human rights violations they are linked to or have contributed to and must implement measures to prevent such violations from ocurring again.
+Since 2011, PAX has been researching the history of armed conflict in the region, advocating for victims’ rights, and raising awareness among mining and energy companies about their responsibilities according to international standards on responsible business conduct.

-PAX is currently supporting the OECD complaint from the Asamblea Campesina and the lawsuit by the Sintramienergética union against Drummond executives.
+PAX is currently supporting the victims’ organization Asamblea Campesina in an OECD complaint against European supply chain actors and the Sintramienergética trade union in a Colombian prosecutor’s case against Drummond executives.

 Remedy for the Victims